 It’s not easy going through infertility and pregnancy loss at any time.
-But going through one or both during a pandemic can feel impossible.
+But going through one or both can feel impossible.

 Everything around you is overwhelming, scary, and unpredictable.
 You might feel anxious about the consequences of your smallest actions or about the state of things much larger than yourself.

 And to make matters worse, you may find yourself distancing from your partner.
 You may be fighting more often or feeling like you just don’t understand each other.